 Midwesterners have been hitting the slopes at Wilmot Mountain for generations, and now they have 13 million more reasons to do so (That’s how much was invested in improvements to the park.).
 Riders can expect more chairlifts and a totally transformed Base Area, which includes 400 new seats for dining and new food options.
 Kids will dig the new terrain park for snowboarders, where they'll find a high-speed rope tow to help them get back up the slope even faster.
 But the most important improvement, as far as beginners are concerned, is the new Kid’s Ski and Snowboard School and enhanced Play Area that includes playful fun spaces outside and spacious lunchroom quarters inside.
 Little skiers can learn the ropes during full or half-day lessons that let families come up for a quick day trip excursion.

 Good to know: Don’t forget to take a few runs down one of Wilmot’s 22 tubing lanes.
 It’s a great way to end your ski vacay!

 Stevens Pass Washington Ski Resort — Leavenworth, WA

-While Seattle families luckily have different options when it comes to winter snow sports, many choose Stevens Pass for its family-friendly atmosphere and top-notch ski school where the instructors not only teach, but also relate to the kids.
-Located just 30 minutes from Leavenworth, Stevens Pass does its part to be eco-conscious with its recycling and composting programs and use of wind power.
+While Seattle families luckily have different options when it comes to winter snow sports, many choose Stevens Pass for its family-friendly atmosphere and top-notch ski school.
+Located just over 30 minutes from Leavenworth, Stevens Pass does its part to be eco-conscious with its recycling and composting programs and use of wind power.
 For some fun after the sun goes down, Stevens Pass offers night skiing under the lights until 10 p.m. during peak season.
 If you need to get some work done, head to the lodge where the resort offers free wi-fi for the ultimate WFM (work from mountain) experience.
 Don't forget to check out the Nordic Center, where first-timers can try their hand at a new snow sport on easy-to-learn trails!